zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ZOWE_ZLUX_SECURITY_TYPE`: The *TN 3270 Terminal* application needs to know whether the telnet service is using `tls` or `telnet` for security.
 The default value is blank for `telnet`.

 **Note:** Unlike the ports needed by the Zowe runtime for its Zowe Application Framework and z/OS Services which must be unused, the terminal ports are expected to be in use.

-### Component groups

-- `LAUNCH_COMPONENT_GROUPS` : This is a comma separated list of which z/OS microservice groups are started when Zowe launches.
-  - `GATEWAY` will start the API mediation layer which includes the API catalog, the API gateway and the API discovery service.
-These three address spaces are Apache Tomcat servers and uses the version of Java on z/OS as determined by the `ZOWE_JAVA_HOME` value.
-  - `DESKTOP` will start the Zowe desktop which is the browser GUI for hosting Zowe applications such as the TN3270 emulator or the File Explorer.
-The Zowe desktop is a node application and uses the version specified by the `ZOWE_HOME_HOME` value.